-In many cases, the victims will require a lifetime of medical care, including surgeries, adaptive living equipment, counseling, medication, and physical, speech, and occupational therapies.
+Many different types of birth injuries can occur when a medical professional makes a mistake.
+In many cases, the victims will require a lifetime of medical care, including adaptive living equipment, counseling, and a wide range of therapies.

 For a free legal consultation, call 1-800-222-9529

 Common Birth Injury Types